nuprl/tag-sound/gf-icfp-2018/talk/README.txt

 all you need to know to understand the higher-order semantics.
 It checks types eagerly when possible, and lazily when necessary.

+TODO: checks all first-order properties immediately and all higher-order properties in a delayed fashion

 And here, I know of 4 existing systems that implement the higher-order semantics.

-Next up is E for erasure.
-As the name suggests, the erasure semantics ignores types at runtime, so all three examples go through despite the apparent type mismatch.
-Many systems implement the erasure semantics.
-To its credit, it adds the benefits of static type checking and type-based IDE tools and its very easy to add this semantics to an existing language --- just use the existing language!

 Now we come to the number 1, for first-order.
 The goal here is to enforce some parts of the types, but avoid the higher-order lock we had before.
 For our